mna/luafn/README.md

 Another option is with table.pack (the 'n' field is used if it is set):
   `fn.concat(table.pack(pairs(t1)), table.pack(pairs(t2)))`

+### `fn.zip(...)`

+Zip returns an iterator that returns the first value of all iterators at each iteration step.
+All iterators are iterated together at the same time, and iteration ends when the first iterator ends.
+If other iterators end earlier, the nil value is returned for this iterator.

+The arguments must be provided as a list of tables, each table an array containing the iterator tuple (see documentation for concat for more details).

+### `fn.unzip(it, inv, ctl)`

+Unzip takes a single iterator and returns a new iterator that produces a single value on each iteration.
+The original iterator advances only when all its returned values for a given step have been returned as single-value iteration steps.
+Note that any nil value in the values returned by the original iterator will stop the new iterator early, as nil are possible only when not the first return value in a Lua iterator (otherwise they indicate the end of iteration).

+### `fn.select(n, it, inv, ctl)`

+Select takes a single iterator and returns a new iterator that produces the value(s) of the original iterator specified by n, which can be:
+    * A number, indicating the 1-based index of the value to select
+    * An array, indicating the 1-based indices of the values to select, returned in the array's order.
+    * A function that will receive the original iterator's values and return its returned values instead (same as map).

+It is a specialized form of map.
+If "it" is nil, returns a partially-applied function with "n" set.

+### `fn.collectarray(t, it, inv, ctl)`

+Collects the first value of the iterator into an array, appending to t on each iteration.
+If t is nil, a new table is created.
+If "it" is nil, returns a partially-applied function with "t" set.
+This function consumes the iterator and returns t, it is a special case of reduce.

+To collect multiple values from the iterator in an array, pipe from pack, select or map.

+### `fn.collectkv(t, it, inv, ctl)`

+Collects the first two values of the iterator in a table, the first value being used as the key and the second as the value.
+If t is nil, a new table is created.
+If "it" is nil, returns a partially-applied function with "t" set.
+This function consumes the iterator and returns t, it is a special case of reduce.

+To rearrange order of the iterator's values, see select.

+### `fn.pack(it, inv, ctl)`

+Packs takes an iterator and returns a new iterator that packs all values from the original iterator into an array and returns that array as iteration value instead.
+It is a specialized form of map.

 ### `fn.callmethod(m, args, t, ...)`